chatasweetie/sms-translator/README.md

 <img src="images/me-to-them.png" height="250">

-For full details on the process of creating this web app: [Translating Text Messages using Google Translate API & Twilio](https://chatasweetie.wordpress.com/)
+For full details on the process of creating this web app: [Text Translator](http://chatasweetie.com/2017/01/14/text-translator-translating-text-messages-using-google-translate-api-twilio)